 Final Thoughts:Party boat tuna angling in the Northeast is a fun and exciting while being a budget friendly way to experience the joys and wonders of blue-water tuna fishing.
 Each year is different with some being great fishing and others being more of a grind, but to me the sight of the sun rising over the Hudson Canyon or the trill of hearing the first cry of fish on is more than worth the price of the trip.
 Do a little research, pick a trip that works for you, and give offshore party boat tuna a try, you just might get hooked!

-For anyone interested in a complete list of the gear I bring on my trips, simply shoot an email to me firstname.lastname@example.org and I will get you a copy.
+For anyone interested in a complete list of the gear I bring on my trips, simply send me an email to firstname.lastname@example.org and I will provide a list of my Tuna trip essentials.